mcelep/blog/network-policies/README.md

       - {key: app, operator: In, values: [bookstore, database]}
 ```

+#### DNS

+Forgetting adding a **Network Policy for DNS** calls is another common mistake.
+Depending on how your pod is configured as explained [here](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-policy), application pods might need to communicate to the DNS server running on your cluster or a DNS server running outside.
+Make sure to add a Network Policy to accommodate DNS communication needs to your namespace.
+If your CNI plugin allows it you can do also apply a DNS policy on the cluster level, e.g. with [Antrea's ClusterNetworkPolicy](https://github.com/vmware-tanzu/antrea/blob/28ef522ced7045f567c22b916cb29d9272f9c92b/docs/antrea-network-policy.md).

+#### Pod A's Egress is Pod B's Ingress

+If **Pod A** needs to call **Pod B**, you will need to create a Network Policy that has **egress** rules for **Pod A** and another Network Policy that has **ingress** rules for **Pod B**.
+It's quite common to forget this symmetry requirement between egress & ingress rules for communication between Pods.

 ### Editing Network Policies

 "Kubernetes and YAML in everybody's mind really go together" says Joe Beda, one of the co-creators of Kubernetes, in [this talk](https://www.youtube.com/watch?v=8PpgqEqkQWA).
 And he's right, it's the recommended way of writing configuration files as you can see [here](https://kubernetes.io/docs/concepts/configuration/overview/) and most of the folks that I've worked with use YAML (instead of JSON).
 If I got a penny for every time I saw someone break indentation in a YAML file, I would be rich by now :).
 So do yourself a favor and use an editor with a plugin that helps you notice/fix these issues easily.
 Basic YAML syntax support will definitely help a lot, if you can get a plugin that also understand Kubernetes YAML syntax even better!
 Improved Kubernetes YAML editing experience will not only help for Network Policies obviously, you can improve the whole Kubernetes experience by a more pleasant resource editing experience.
 Here are some tips: